MindscapeHQ/raygun4android/README.md

 * What happens when the phone has no internet connection?

 	Raygun4Android will save the exception message to disk.
 When the provider is later asked to send another message it will check if the internet is now available, and if it is, send the cached messages.
+A maximum of 64 messages will be cached, then overwritten (using a LRU strategy).

 ### Contributing

 Clone this repository, then run `mvn install` to grab the dependencies and install the library to your local Maven repo.
+Issues and pull requests are welcome.

 ## Changelog